Ed Sheeran Confirms He's Married on New Album No.6 Collaborations Project

 Sheeran also sings about his sweetheart in the tune "Cross Me" featuring Chance The Rapper and PnB Rock.

 "She likes it.
 She likes it a lot," he says about his wife's thoughts about the tune.
-"I think she likes the message of it….It makes her feel, like, bad ass, as well, you know.
+"I think she likes the message of it….It makes her feel, like, bad ass, as well, you know?
 You originally hear the song, and it sounds like it's me being like, 'Well I'm going to be protective,' but actually [it's both]."

+It looks like his leading lady helps come up with ideas for his music, too, including his collaboration with Justin Bieber for his song "I Don't Care."

-Rumors spread that Sherran and Seaborn had tied the knot in a top-secret wedding back in February.
+Rumors spread that Sheeran and Seaborn had tied the knot in a top-secret wedding back in February.
 Actually, the Grammy winner had kept fans on their toes ever since he revealed he had popped the question back in December 2017.
 This was mainly because he wore a band on his ring finger.

 To listen to the songs, check out the videos.